Valuation (finance): Valuation of a startup company

-Startup companies such as Uber, which was valued at $50 billion in early 2015, are assigned post-money valuations based on the price at which their most recent investor put money into the company.
+Startup companies such as Uber, which was valued at $50 billion in early 2015, are typically assigned post-money valuations based on the price at which their most recent investor put money into the company.
 The price reflects what investors, for the most part venture capital firms, are willing to pay for a share of the firm.
-They are not listed on any stock market, nor is the valuation based on their assets or profits, but on their potential for success, growth, and eventually, possible profits.
+They are not listed on any stock market, nor is the valuation based on their assets or profits, but on their potential for success, growth, and eventually, possible profits through an acquisition or IPO.

 Many startup companies use internal growth factors to show their potential growth which may attribute to their valuation.

 The professional investors who fund startups are experts, but hardly infallible, see Dot-com bubble.

 Valuation using discounted cash flows discusses various considerations here.